mac-comp240/hw0_hello-world/README.md

 - If your laptop dies, there is a version on github that you can recover.

-## From Atom editor (VS Code below)

-There are two steps to getting your code up to your github repository:

-1. Stage and commit
-2. Push committed changes to github

-### 1. Stage and Commit

-Open the Git panel, which should appear on the right, showing changed files in yellow and new files in green in the top section.

-Choose 'Stage All' in the upper right by clicking on it.
-The files will move to the center section, labeled 'Staged Changes'.

-In the area that says "Commit message", type some words to help you remember the changes you made, such as 'updated value printed.'

-**Important:** A meaningful text is really helpful here, so that you can get back to this change if you need to later.

-Now click the "Commit to Master" button.

-### 2. Push committed Changes to github

-In the bottom panel towards the right corner, just to the left of the GitHub button, choose the button labeled 'Push 1'.
-It is finished when the arrow goes away and the button changes to 'Fetch'.

-You should be able to go back to GitHub and check whether your changes are now there for this repository.

 ## From Visual Studio Code editor

 From the far left, choose the tab along the left side that looks like 3 circles connect with lines.

-Look for files under the section labeled CHANGES.
+Look for files under the section labeled Changes.

+### 1. Stage the Changes
  You can stage each change individually by hovering over a file name and clicking the + icon.
+You can choose all files by hovering over the word Changes and slide to the right and pick the + icon.

- You can stage all the changes to several files by choosing the menu with three dots, ..., and then 'Stage All Changes'.
+ You can also stage all the changes to several files by choosing the menu with three dots, ..., and then 'Stage All Changes'.

+ You should now see a new section called 'Staged Changes'.

+### 2. Commit the changes

- Write in a commit message for these changes.
+ Write in a commit message for these changes in the input line that says ''Message'.
 It helps to recover this commit if you give it a reasonable message.

- Choose the check mark icon to commit the changes.
+ Choose the check mark icon to the right of hw0_hello-world to commit the changes.

+### 3. Push the changes to github

- Then from the three dots menu, choose to 'Push'.
+ Then from the three dots menu to the right of hw0_hello-world, choose to 'Push'.
+You should see some activity in the lower left where the circular arrow icon is.

+ ## Go to github.com to check for your changes

+ Now in a web browser, log into your github.com account and find this repository and look for the changes that you made.

+### Go back to the files display

+The icon in the upper left that looks like files will take you to the view of the files in your cloned repository.